speedfuns/botw/MasterSwordAndDungeons.md

 ### Central and Ridgeland Region

-Warp to **Oman Au** and launch near Lake Kolomo, pick up a horse.
+Warp to Cryonis and chest launch to Rota Ooh.
+Note: **DO NOT** open the chest, you need it again later.
-> DLC: Open the EX chest for a **Ruby** before launching.
+> DLC: Use the chest above the ruined house instead (contains bomb arrows).

-> Note: When picking up a horse, you're aiming to get one with a 4-speed stat.
-There's no precise way to know which one is a 4-speed, but there are some clues which can help you: the leader and spotted horses are never 4-speed; 4-speed horses always have a 3-stamina stat.
+Enter Rota Ooh and complete **Passing of the Gates**. `(5/24)`

-Head straight to the Kaam Ya'tak shrine.
+Perform a Vertical Height Launch to the Kaam Ya'tak shrine, grabbing the **Hearty Radish** on the way.
-> Optional: Grab the **Hearty Radish** near the shrine if you use the second boost in the shrine.
-Also get it if you've needed to use more than 1 extra Hyrule Herb.

-Get Edge of Duality and the Diamond from **Test of Power**, complete it [[Half 1](https://twitter.com/JKTKops/status/953826020901072896)] [[Half 2](https://twitter.com/JKTKops/status/953825221374439424)]. `(5/24)`
+Get Edge of Duality and the Diamond from **Test of Power**, complete it [[Half 1](https://twitter.com/JKTKops/status/953826020901072896)] [[Half 2](https://twitter.com/JKTKops/status/953825221374439424)]. `(6/24)`
-> Note: If you use the second bomb boost, be sure to heal before the second boost.
+> Note: If you use the second bomb boost, be sure to heal first.

-Go to Katah Chuki shrine, before activating the shrine, grab the **Fire Arrows** from the chest standing atop of the brick wall nearby.
-> Note: Skip getting the Fire Arrows here if you decided to pick the ones near Magnesis before.
+Run up the mountain behind Kaam Ya'tak, use the tree at the top to launch towards Giant's Forest.

+Catch a horse from the pack in the forest, ride it to Katah Chuki.
+> Note: When catching a horse, you're aiming for a 4-speed horse.
+Some tips: Spotted horses are never 4 speed, the leader is never 4 speed.
+Unfortunately, stamina and speed don't seem to be related at this pack, so it's hard to tell if you're successful.

-Complete **A Minor Test of Strength** using the Edge of Duality. `(6/24)`
+Complete **A Minor Test of Strength** using the Edge of Duality. `(7/24)`

-Head to Zalta Wa shrine and complete **Two Orbs to Guide You**. `(7/24)`
+Head to Zalta Wa shrine and complete **Two Orbs to Guide You**. `(8/24)`

-Head to Shae Loya and complete **Aim for the Moment** `(8/24)`
+Head to Shae Loya and complete **Aim for the Moment** `(9/24)`
+> Optional: If you got the elemental arrows on plateau, skip this shrine, and complete Bareeda Naag later.

 ### Tabantha Stable

-Grab a bundle of **Wood** and the three **Spicy Peppers**.
+Grab a the three **Spicy Peppers**.
+> Note: If you skipped Shae Loya, also get a bundle of **Wood** to set time of day for Bareeda Naag.

 Talk to Toren for 500 rupees.
-> Note: If you got the Hearty Radish, cook it and immediately eat the resulting meal.

 > Optional: You can register your horse here for safety later in the run.